felipesere/fern/README.md

 ## The leaves make the fern

 I have lovingly touted `fern.yaml` files as `leaves`, which is also the name of the command to list them.
-In such a fern `fern.yaml` file you can currently define any of 4 targets:
+In such a fern `fern.yaml` file you would for example define these 4 targets:

 * `fmt` for anything formatting related
 * `build` for anything related to building the app